 What problem are you trying to solve?

 Improvement in patient support is not keeping pace with the incredible advances in cancer care.
 New patients are continually having to “re-invent the wheel” when it comes to dealing with cancer.
 In fact, most people are a bit unsure how to support a friend or family member with cancer.
 Worse, most patients have some degree of shock or fear at their diagnosis.
 We want to try to change that.
 We believe that some of the most important and influential sources of patient support knowledge, ideas and encouragement comes not only from your clinical team but from experienced cancer patients.
-We also believe that patients who have experienced cancer want to help other patients, but the opportunities to do so are limited.
+We also believe that patients who have experienced cancer, disability or other illness want to help other patients, but the opportunities to do so are limited.
 We want to change that.
 We want to revolutionize patient support.

 How are you solving the problem?

-Patient Ahead is taking an innovative approach in addressing cancer support.
+Patient Ahead is taking an innovative approach in addressing patient support and in particular, cancer support.
 1st, we want to leverage past patient-driven experiences with current digital and mobile technology to help new patients.
 This means creating an accessible forum for engaging with patients and understanding and sharing the experience.
 This website is only a start on that path.
 2nd, we want patients to consciously and continually build resilience, a skill that can be easily learned.
 3rd, we want to link common life activities such as adventure and the arts to the support process.
 We are happily mobilizing experienced patients which we view as an under-utilized resource in confronting life’s challenges.
 All of this is for the patient ahead.

 How are you organized?